rveciana/rveciana.github.io/_posts/other/2015-12-22-npm_packages.md

 gulp.task('default', ['lint','build', 'build_separated','test','license_year'], function(){});
 {% endhighlight %}

 There are several libraries similar to gulp, [grunt][grunt] is the most popular.
-I chose gulp after looking some comparisons, and because it was the las hype.
+I chose gulp after looking some comparisons, and because it was the last hype.
 I'm happy with it, but the others seem nice too.

 Linting the code